Mbiydzenyuy3/product-comparison/README.md

 - Responsive design for various screen sizes
 - Interactive width the use of cta button
 - Contact form for customer inquiries
-- Social media facebook instagram linkedin medium
+- Social media Facebook Instagram linkedIn Medium

 ## Setup and Installation